severak/retro-cedule-font/README.md

 There is single `fontgen.php` file provided which can be used with PHP 7+.
 Use it from command line as `php fontgen.php --help`.
 All dependencies are included in this repo, you dont need to install anything.

+Or use [FontStruct](https://fontstruct.com/) to assemble this font.
+I am probably going this way from now.

 ## licenses

 - everything in `glyphs` dir (and all derived font files are under SIL license)